Reds vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros will play Jonathan India and the Cincinnati Reds on Friday at Minute Maid Park, at 8:10 PM ET.
+Alex Bregman and Spencer Steer will be among the stars on display when the Houston Astros face the Cincinnati Reds on Saturday at 4:10 PM ET, at Minute Maid Park.

-The Astros are the favorite in this one, at -200, while the underdog Reds have +165 odds to play spoiler.
-The over/under is 9 runs for this contest.
+Bookmakers list the Astros as -135 favorites on the moneyline, while giving the underdog Reds +110 moneyline odds to win.
+The over/under is 8.5 runs for this matchup (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.